oerg866/win98-quickinstall/README.md

 ## Q: I'm trying to install on a VIA MVP3-based motherboard and I'm getting a "General Protection Fault" on the first boot.
 (Repoted by Rigo)

 A: To work around this issue, select the "slow" hardware detection variant in the installation wizard.
 The problem is currently under investigation.

+## Q: I'm trying to install on my 486 and I'm getting Disk I/O errors!

+A: Your BIOS might have an incomplete/buggy LBA implementation.
+Partition the drive to use a FAT32 non-LBA partition and try again.